open-dis/open-dis-javascript/README.md

 ## Introduction

-A Javascript implemtation of DIS that decodes IEEE 1278.1 binary data format messages and turns them into Javascript objects.
+A Javascript implementation of DIS that decodes IEEE 1278.1 binary data format messages and turns them into Javascript objects.